-- The project worker is entitled to annual, sick, maternity and family leave, as required by the national legislation.
+- The project worker should in advance be clear about the job he/she is going to do and the wage/salary/fee he/she is going to receive. - The project worker will be paid on a regular basis, at least once a month, or, if so agreed, upon the completion of specific activities, in accordance with the employment contract or engagement agreement. - The project worker will work eight or fewer hours a day, with payment of overtime. - Any work longer than eight hours is considered overtime work and the project worker should receive extra payment for the hours of overtime work.
+In any case, the project worker cannot work more than 12 hours a day. - The project worker is entitled to a daily rest of at least 11 hours within 24 hours. - The project worker is entitled to a weekly rest of at least 24 consecutive hours. - Average weekly hours of work in a six-month period cannot exceed 40 hours. - The project worker is entitled to annual, sick, maternity and family leave, as required by the national legislation.
 Where the national legislation does not stipulate entitlement to leaves on any ground (i.e. temporary or seasonal work), the contracted party will provide the project worker, at his/her request, with a reasonable period of leave taking into consideration all the circumstances. - An employment contract or engagement agreement, except in case of permanent employment, ends on the date of its expiry, unless both parties have agreed otherwise.
 In case of an early termination, a written notice will be submitted at least 15 days in advance.
-The termination of employment contract and payment of any related entitlements will be done in compliance with the national legislation. - The third party will assess the risk related to specific jobs.
-In conformity with the national legislation (LHSW), the third party will be responsible for taking preventive and protective measures to ensure a safe and healthy work environment and informing the project worker on all the relevant issues and conditions affecting his/her health and safety at work.
-The project worker will respect regulations relating to safety and protection of life and health at work in order not to put in danger his life and health or life and health of others. - The third party will make effort to establish mechanisms that will prevent discrimination, harassment, sexual harassment, and abuse at work and ensure equal treatment and equal opportunity for all.
-The service providers working in Serbia should follow the procedure laid out by the national legislation regulating the area of discrimination, harassment, and equal opportunity. - Project workers have the right to form or join union or other organizations of their choosing and to bargain collectively, in accordance with the national legislation.
-The employer (third party) will not interfere with the worker's right to choose the organization or opt for an alternative mechanism to protect their rights regarding working conditions and terms of employment. - The project worker will be able to raise his/her grievances using the grievance mechanism defined in Chapter 9.
+The termination of employment contract and payment of any related entitlements will be done in compliance with the national legislation. - risk related to specific jobs will be assessed.
+In conformity with the national legislation (LHSW), any third party engaging or employing contracted workers will be responsible for taking preventive and protective measures to ensure a safe and healthy work environment and informing the project worker on all the relevant issues and conditions affecting his/her health and safety at work.
+The project worker will respect regulations relating to safety and protection of life and health at work in order not to put in danger his life and health or life and health of others. - Workers have a right to remove themselves from danger when they have good reason to believe that there is an imminent and serious danger to their safety or health, and the duty to inform their supervisors immediately. - efforts will be made to establish mechanisms that will prevent discrimination, harassment, sexual harassment and abuse at work and ensure equal treatment, equal payment for equal work and equal opportunity for all.
+The service providers working in Serbia should follow the procedure laid

+- out by the national legislation regulating the area of discrimination, harassment and equal opportunity. - Project workers have the right to form or join union or other organizations of their choosing and to bargain collectively, in accordance with the national legislation.
+The employer (third party) will not interfere with the worker's right to choose the organization or opt for an alternative mechanism to protect their rights regarding working conditions and terms of employment. - The project worker will be able to raise his/her grievances using the grievance mechanism defined in section 10.